johanthoren/check_jitter/README.md

           Aggregation method to use for multiple samples [default: average] -c, --critical <CRITICAL>
-          Critical limit for network jitter in milliseconds -H, --host <HOST>
+          Critical limit for network jitter in milliseconds -D, --dgram-socket
+          Use a datagram socket instead of a raw socket (expert option) -H, --host <HOST>
           Hostname or IP address to ping
   -m, --min-interval <MIN_INTERVAL>